AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 1. A user visits one of your web properties.
 As long as you are using the latest versions of the ECID and DIL libraries (see [Prerequisites](/help/using/overview/data-security-and-privacy/aam-iab-plugin.md#prerequisites)), the opt-in flow is triggered.
 2. Audience Manager checks whether the IAB flow applies (`isIabContext=true`).
 See [Recommendations and how to implement](aam-iab-plugin.md#recommendations).
 3. Audience Manager checks whether GDPR applies (`gdpr = 1`) and whether there is a CMP, registered with IAB, on your web property.
-For example, this would apply to users visiting from the European Union area.
+For example, this would apply to users visiting from the European Economic Area.
 Note that it is your responsibility as a publisher to set the GDPR flag.
-4. If GDPR applies, Audience Manager checks the IAB TCF consent string, passed in the parameter `gdpr_consent`, for the required consent.
+4. If GDPR applies, Audience Manager checks the IAB TC string, passed in the parameter `gdpr_consent`, for the required consent.
 Audience Manager needs consent for storing and/or accessing information on a device ([IAB TCF purpose 1](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/#A_Purposes)), developing and improving products ([IAB TCF purpose 10](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/#A_Purposes)), plus Audience Manager vendor consent to store, process, or activate data.
-5. If the IAB TCF consent string is present and it contains the required consent, Audience Manager passes the IAB TCF consent string on to our [data collection servers](../../reference/system-components/components-data-collection.md) (DCS).
+5. If the IAB TC string is present and it contains the required consent, Audience Manager passes the IAB TC string on to our [data collection servers](../../reference/system-components/components-data-collection.md) (DCS).
 6. Audience Manager responds by setting a [demdex cookie](https://docs.adobe.com/content/help/en/core-services/interface/ec-cookies/cookies-am.html) on the browser, and initiates and honors third party ID syncs.
-7. Alternatively, if the IAB TCF consent string passed in step 4 does not contain all the needed permissions, Audience Manager does not collect, process, or activate any user data, and does not honor or initiate ID syncs.
+7. Alternatively, if the IAB TC string passed in step 4 does not contain all the needed permissions, Audience Manager does not collect, process, or activate any user data, and does not honor or initiate ID syncs.
 Additionally, it opts out the user from the destinations that you work with.

 >[!IMPORTANT]
 >